rustdesk/rustdesk-server/README.md

 docker run --name hbbr --net=host -v "$PWD/data:/root" -d rustdesk/rustdesk-server:latest hbbr
 ```

-or without --net=host, but P2P direct connection can not work.
+or without `--net=host`, but P2P direct connection can not work.

 For systems using SELinux, replacing `/root` by `/root:z` is required for the containers to run correctly.
 Alternatively, SELinux container separation can be disabled completely adding the option `--security-opt label=disable`.